 How to Rebuild Your Confidence After a Setback

-In this article, you’ll learn how to recover your confidence after a failure, disappointment, or unexpected turn.
+In this article, you’ll discover how to recover your confidence after a failure, disappointment, or unexpected turn.
 Whether you’ve lost a job, ended a relationship, or simply feel off track, these steps will help you rise stronger and move forward with purpose.

 Why Setbacks Hurt Confidence